 Robert Williamson is studying for a Carbon Management Masters at the University of Edinburgh – a course taught at ECCI.
-We tasked him and Eduardo Rosales, studying for a PhD in Energy Systems at the university, with auditing the carbon impact of the start-ups we’re supporting through our Climate-KIC Greenhouse and Accelerator programmes.
+We tasked him and Eduardo Rosales, studying for a PhD in Energy Systems at the university, with auditing the carbon impact of the start-ups we’re supporting through our EIT Climate-KIC-funded Greenhouse and Accelerator programmes.
 Here, Robert blogs for ECCI about what they found.

 Earlier this year, Eduardo and I were tasked with providing carbon and life-cycle analyses for 19 start-ups involved in the Climate-KIC Greenhouse and Accelerator programmes at ECCI.
-What we found – and the people we were fortunate enough to meet – has been truly inspirational.
+What we found – and the people we were fortunate enough to meet – are truly inspirational.
 Beyond any one product, service, company or person, we gained insight into how Climate-KIC is harnessing the amazing talent and enthusiasm of Scotland’s entrepreneurial community towards a sustainable future.

 Through direct consultation with all businesses, we quantified the whole-life environmental impacts of each product or service across manufacturing, use, and eventual end-of-life disposal and recycling.
 After modelling and evaluating each product’s individual characteristics, every company involved can now usefully compare their own product with the ‘business as usual’, unsustainable alternative that it would replace.